scharris/ts-react-express-skeleton/README.md

 to start the app with an environment file).
 The database should have schema objects and test data created as described in the SQL scripts in folder `db`.
+The schema setup is not necessary when running the database within Docker with the provided `init-pg` script because they are executed in the database as part of container startup.

 ### Install client and server node packages
 Start a new instance of PowerShell (so it will